ssfsx17/sky-islands/readable.md

     you alive and revive you.
 This process takes a whole day, and can be interrupted by additional damage to your body, e.g. enemy soldiers stabbing corpses to make sure they stay down.
+  - **Undead** - Any effect that would drain your Health and give it to someone else is reversed, so that instead, you drain that other person’s Health.
+Any effect done by someone other than you that would normally restore your Health instead causes damage to you, ignoring Armor.
+Thus you rely on yourself to keep your Health up.
+    When you die, you pop back up after 4 status phases at 1 Health.
   - **Venomous Claws / Fangs / Stinger** - Your unarmed attacks which do
     more than 1 damage also cause one stack of the Venom status condition.
-  - **Venomous Skin** - Anyone who does an unarmed attack to you, or attempts to grapple you, immediately receives one stack of the Venom status condition.
+  - **Venomous Skin / Spines** - Anyone who does an unarmed attack to you, or attempts to grapple you, immediately receives one stack of the Venom status condition.
+  - **Venomous Spit / Eye Blood** - You can do a ranged attack that does exactly 2 points of damage, ignoring Physical Armor, which adds one stack of the Venom status condition to the target.
   - **Weaponmaster** - You gain 2 extra skill points every Power Level, as well as at character creation, which can be spent on skills in the Weapon Training group.
 You must still follow the limit of skill